HEALTH AND NUTRITION

 Learn more about the Foundation’s strategy to supporting and facilitating the discovery, dissemination and deployment of evidence-based knowledge to advance breastfeeding and breastmilk.

-The majority of funds for 2021 has been allocated, yet limited funding is still available for projects with strong angles in economies defined by the World Bank as low- or lower-middle-income.
-Furthermore, ideas and applications are always welcome, and reviewed on a rolling basis; final decisions are made quarterly by the FLRF Board of Directors.
+Most funding for 2022 has been allocated.
+However, ideas and applications are always welcome, especially for projects with strong angles in economies defined by the World Bank as low- or lower-middle-income.
+These proposals are reviewed on a rolling basis; final decisions are made quarterly by the FLRF Board of Directors.

 FLRF backs the experts who conduct the research and design the projects that lead to publicly available resources with sustainable social impact.
 Agreements are signed exclusively under Swiss law, according to Swiss regulatory requirements.
 This means FLRF is able to support the following types of research and/or project in these specific locations and economies, as defined by the World Bank: